 How Rounding Effects Employee Timecards

 It's helpful to see an example of what an unrounded vs rounded timecard looks like in Virtual TimeClock.
-Below is an example of an unrounded time card:
+Below is an example of a timecard with no rounding applied:

-Below is an example of a time card rounded to the tenths.
-Notice that the original clock in/out times are preserved:Changing Rounding Settings
+Below is an example of a time card with tenth hour rounding in effect.
+Notice that the original start/stop times are recorded, while the totals reflect the rounding:

 Any changes to rounding rules will apply to the current and future payroll periods.
 The rule will not retroactively apply to past periods.
 Refer to your company policies to determine which rounding option to choose.
 You can see the effect of the different rounding options by making the change in the Time Settings window and running or refreshing a report to see the impact of the rule.